 BPPV occurs when tiny particles, or “crystals,” that belong in the inner ear sensor for head position, called the utricle, become dislodged and migrate to the inner ear sensor for head movement, called the semicircular canal.
 Symptoms of BPPV are vertigo or dizziness that occurs when you lie down in bed, roll over in bed, bend over or look up.
 The vertigo of BPPV is usually intense, but doesn’t last long – 20-30 seconds.

 In most people, the exact cause of BPPV is unknown.
 In others, it may be caused by:

 Symptoms may include:

-- Sensation of spinning or rotation when you change head position that lasts less than one minute
+- Brief spinning or dizziness when you change head position

 - Loss of balance

 Although BPPV is common, it is not the only cause of dizziness.
 It is important to have a thorough evaluation to find the cause of your dizziness.
 Your doctor may recommend special tests, including: